 Firstly, and importantly, all we really need is for you to bring yourself, enthused about studying at university, and studying economics.
 Everything you need to know will be covered over the course of your degree.

-On a more practical note we are aware that you might want to use the coming weeks to think about text books.
-Now firstly it is important to stress that you can just source the books when you get here.
+On a more practical note we are aware that you might want to use the coming weeks to think about textbooks.
+The main thing to stress is there is plenty of time to source books when you get here.
 Typically some part of your first lecture on any of your modules will provide information about recommended reading, there is a Waterstone’s Bookshop on campus, and there is no need to have books before your first lectures.

 If you didn't find the answers you were looking for on the new students website, just fill in the box below with your enquiry and we will get back to you.